bolleddu15/pradeepb-blog/README.md

 # pradeepb-blog
-This is my website chihc is a personal portfolio
+This is my website- a personal portfolio.